In this blog post, I present three different approaches for incorporating speech recognition into a web app, specifically an Ionic app.

 The problem I had here was that the Cloud Speech API could not handle the wav file it gets from the web app.
 One problem is the unsupported format, and the other is the recording is in stereo, but the Speech API requires mono recordings.
 Unfortunately, I haven't found a pure Java library that can convert sound files.
 However, there is a way to do that with a native application and still support multiple operating systems.

 ffmpeg is a program for handling multimedia files.
 One task it provides is converting audio files into other formats.
-On the download page, you find builds for many operating systems.
+On the download page, you can find builds for many operating systems.

 For Windows, I downloaded the ffmpeg.exe